maheshsbm/git-demo/README.md

 # git-demo
-this is for demo purpose of git
+this is for demo purpose of git tool